EOSIO/welcome/docs/40_smart-contract-guides/80_linking-custom-permission.md

 * _customp1_ is able to call _what_.
 * _customp2_ is not linked to any action so should be unable to call an action.

-#### Call the _how_ action using the all the permissions to show what permission has the authority to call the action:
+#### Call the _how_ action using the all the permissions to show what permission has the authority to call the action

 Call _how_ with bob@active: